godstaker/transaction_api/README.md

 6. **Deploy the manifest file(s), either via the pipeline or using kubectl.
 The Deployment manifest contains both the deployment of the application as well as exposing the service via a load balancer**

 ## Roadmap
-The aspiration is to decouple the application and use Cloudsql Posgres SQL for the database, to improve reliability and minimise failure.
+**The aspiration is to decouple the application and use Cloudsql Posgres SQL for the database, to improve reliability and minimise failure.**
+**The application code needs to modular as well**